 The methods for applying the multi-dimensional status assessment for CU status is described in Chapter 2.

-In applying the synoptic status assessment to ISC Chum, we used the percentile benchmarks as recommended in Holt et al. (2018) for relative abundance benchmarks for the five CUs that have appropriate percentiles identified.
+In applying the rapid status assessment to ISC Chum, we used the percentile benchmarks as recommended in Holt et al. (2018) for relative abundance benchmarks for the five CUs that have appropriate percentiles identified.
 For Bute Inlet and Southern Coastal Streams, we did not use relative abundance benchmarks.
 When relative abundance benchmarks are not available, the decision tree we used assesses trends instead.

 5.3.2 LRP Estimation for ISC-NF Chum